Mehmed Fuad Pasha: Death, 1869

-Family
+He was buried in the Fuad Paşa Mosque in the Çemberlitaş district of Istanbul, which he had built in 1870 over the remains of a destroyed 15th-century mosque, Uzun Şüca Mosque.

+Personality and ideology

+Fuad was described as being tall, handsome, and loquacious.
+Compared to Âli, Fuad was couth in western mannerisms, as well as having a more prestigious upbringing and family.
+Fuad Pasha was an early advocate of laïcité, and to that end, secularism, in the Ottoman/Turkish politics, the belief that the state should be above religion.
+He was generally willing to go farther than Âli in reform.

+Personal life

 Mehmed Fuad married Emine Behiye Hanım, and had two sons, Ahmed Nazım Bey and Kazım Bey.
 His elder son, Nazım Bey (died 1863) married Nimetullah Hanım (21 November 1838 – 25 January 1905), daughter of Şevket Bey, and had two sons, Mustafa Hikmet Bey (2 July 1857 – 6 August 1911) and Reşad Fuad Bey (6 June 1861 – 12 June 1921).

 Mustafa Hikmet married Mihrünnisa Hanım, daughter of Hayrullah Efendi and Münteha Hanım, and sister of poet Abdülhak Hâmid Tarhan.
 They had one son, Ahmed Nazım Bey, and one daughter who died in infancy.
 Reşad Fuad married Behiye Hanım, daughter of Hayreddin Pasha and his fourth wife Kamer Hanım, and had four sons, Mehmed Hayreddin Fuad Keçeci, Mehmed Salih Keçeci (1893 – 1954), Mehmed Fuad Keçeci (died 1967), and Ali Şevket Fuad Keçeci.

 Mehmed Fuad's younger son, Kazım Bey (died 1859) married Gülbiz Ikbal Hanım, a former Circassian slave, and had a son Izzet Fuad Pasha (1860 — 1925).
 Izzet Fuad married the Egyptian princess Fatima Aziza Amina Hanim (1854 – 1895), second daughter of Prince Mustafa Fazıl Pasha, and his wife Rengi Gul Hanim.
 They had one son, Kazım Bey.